zebracatai/Remotion-Video-Rendering-Project/Readme.md

 Use the render.mjs script to render a video:

-`node render.mjs --component=HelloWorld --output=hello-world-video --id=HelloWorld
+`node render.mjs --component=MainComposition --output=hello-world-video --id=MainComposition
 `
 The rendered video will be saved to out/hello-world-video.mp4.